 - Altered body image and perception of attractiveness are issues that can present more problems than physical disability; counselling can be of great value. - Family/whanau support is essential, but peer-group support may be more crucial at this age.
-Contacting and sharing experience with other teenage stroke patients should be encouraged (ask a Stroke Foundation Community Stroke Navigator to help arrange contact), as well as participation in a normal social life. - Education and work training are of vital importance, for both self-esteem and successful rehabilitation.
-Teachers and employers should be given a thorough background to stroke, as well as explanation of the problems and needs of the young person (a Stroke Foundation Community Stroke Navigator could advise further on this). - The demands of entering relationships, establishing a career, encountering the challenges of adult life impose special needs.
-Teenagers with a stroke may need to actively seek 'bursts' of additional therapy or specialised counselling as indicated by life situations
+Contacting and sharing experience with other teenage stroke patients should be encouraged (ask a Stroke Foundation Community Stroke Advisor to help arrange contact), as well as participation in a normal social life. - Education and work training are of vital importance, for both self-esteem and successful rehabilitation.
+Teachers and employers should be given a thorough background to stroke, as well as explanation of the particular problems and needs of the young person (a Stroke Foundation Community Stroke Advisor will undertake this if you wish). - The demands of entering relationships, establishing a career, encountering the challenges of adult life impose special needs.
+Teenagers with a stroke may need to actively seek 'bursts' of additional therapy or specialised counselling as indicated by life situations.